 Being readily accessible from land, TTC-GD will provide easy and cost-effective access to both the facility and the installed turbines.
 As an ‘on-shore’ marine test facility, it will eliminate the requirement for high-cost offshore installation and the associated operational, vessel and other costs.
 This makes TTC-GD the perfect low-cost test and demonstration facility, positioned between small-scale tank tests and large-scale offshore demonstrators and arrays.

-TTC-GD is intended to feature ample facilities for research, monitoring and data logging.
-We are working with various certification and standardization institutions to become a fully equipped center for certification.
+TTC-GD will include facilities for research, monitoring and data logging.
+We are working with various certification and standardisation institutions to become a fully equipped certification centre.

-In a second phase, TTC-GD will be the perfect place to demonstrate the potential of power storage systems, in order to allow for stable and reliable ‘on Demand’ output strategies.
-Systems such as water-buffering, flywheel technologies and battery systems are taken into consideration, as well as co-operation with Power-to-Gas systems that are realized in the area.
-We’ve labeled this mitigated power storage ‘Grevelingen on-demand’.
+In a second phase, TTC-GD will be equipped to demonstrate the potential of power storage systems for stable and reliable on-demand output strategies.
+Technology systems will include water-buffering, flywheel technologies and battery systems, plus we will work with Power2Gas systems in the area.
+This mitigated power storage solution has been dubbed ‘Energy on Demand’.